Evan Longoria Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks 11th in the league with a collective 8.8 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 10th in MLB.

-- The Giants' 3.96 team ERA ranks 11th among all league pitching staffs.
+- The Giants have a 3.99 team ERA that ranks 11th across all league pitching staffs.

-- Giants pitchers combine to allow the 10th-fewest home runs in baseball (78 total, one per game).
+- Giants pitchers combine to give up the ninth-fewest home runs in baseball (80 total, one per game).

+- DeSclafani (4-6) gets the starting nod for the Giants in his 16th start of the season.
+He's put together a 4.38 ERA in 84 1/3 innings pitched, with 66 strikeouts.

-- His last appearance came on Sunday against the Los Angeles Dodgers, when the right-hander tossed seven innings, surrendering two earned runs while allowing eight hits.
+- The righty's most recent time out was on Wednesday against the San Diego Padres, when he tossed five innings, surrendering three earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.